Spelling and Phonics

 In order for children to be confident readers and competent writers they need to refine their skills in phonics and spelling respectively.

 At Vigo Primary School we teach synthetic phonics using cued articulation.
-This approach identifies each of the pure sounds within words and used a kinaesthetic approach to not only help the children learn these sounds but also recognise how to make these sounds correctly.
+This approach identifies each of the pure sounds within words and uses a kinaesthetic approach to not only help the children learn these sounds but also recognise how to make these sounds correctly.
 This begins with the children listening to words, segmenting (or breaking down) words into the sounds needed to make it and learning the initial sounds formed by each letter.
-The sounds are taught in a sequence that reflects the frequency they are needed in early reading and writing.
+The sounds are taught in a sequence that reflects the frequency they are needed in early reading and writing, we call these phonic phases.

 No Nonsense Spelling